mamba-org/mamba/docs/source/user_guide/troubleshooting.rst

 Please use the official installer
 ---------------------------------

-Please make sure that you use the `official Mambaforge installer <../installation>`_ to install Mamba.
+Please make sure that you use the :ref:`official Mambaforge installer <installation>` to install Mamba.
 Other installation methods are not supported.

 Mamba should be installed to the ``base`` environment
 -----------------------------------------------------